United Nations Security Council

 1. Rwandan Genocide:

 The conflicts that led up to the 1990s Rwandan Genocide were a direct result of western colonization and influence.
 The new ideology of social class distinction cause major tension amongst the two largest religious groups in Rwanda, the Hutus and the Tutsis.
 In a matter of 100 days, over 800,000 Tutsis were killed.

 2. War on Drugs:

 The War on Drugs is a popular term within the United States, which is used to define the prohibition of drugs and military intervention in order to reduce the illegal drug trade.
 However, this is very much an international issue.
 The illicit creation, transport, and distribution of narcotics is a $435 Billion annual business, and approaching it requires both breadth and depth of policy action.

 To be eligible for individual awards, delegates in GA committees are required to submit a position paper.
-Each delegate should submit a one-page paper, single spaced, to their chair via email by 11:59 pm on November 24th, 2016.
+Each delegate should submit a one-page paper, single spaced, to their chair via email by 11:59 pm on December 1st, 2017.
 The delegate with the best research will also receive the Position Paper Award.
 For a sample paper, please click here.